telecombcn-dl/2018-dlai-team4/README.md

 ## Size and reshape

 We first reduce the size of the image by only detecting the face using the Haar cascade method.
-This system allow us to remove all the unused
+This system allow us to remove all the unused information contained in the background and also to reduce the number of parameter to train.

 # Header 1